0xf104a/pam_flag/README.md

 * `require` - requires flag to be set, fails if flag is not set The mode is passed as `mode` parameter.
 ## timeout
-An integer value in seconds.
+A non-negative integer value in seconds.
 Descibes after which time the flag is invalidated.
 In other words, it is an actual flag time-to-live.
-If timeout is negative, it is ignored and flag is never invalidated.
+If timeout is zero, it is ignored and flag is never invalidated.
 ## Example
 This example shows how you can direct authentication towards less secure but easier method if flag is present and towards secure method if flag is missing.